pojome/pojo-digital-donations/readme.txt

 == Description ==

-Easy Digital Downloads is a complete e-commerce solution for selling digital products in a light, performant, and easy to use plugin.
-Rather that attempting to provide every feature under the sun, Easy Digital Downloads makes selling digital simple and complete by providing just the features you need.
+Pojo Digital Donations is a complete e-commerce solution for selling digital products in a light, performant, and easy to use plugin.
+Rather that attempting to provide every feature under the sun, Pojo Digital Donations makes selling digital simple and complete by providing just the features you need.

 Features of the plugin include: